ergo-services/ergo/docs/networking/network-transparency.md

 Note that pointers to external resources like `*Database` or `*Connection` are meaningless to a remote actor - it cannot dereference your memory address.
 Use pointers for optional value semantics, not for sharing local resources.
 For distributed references, use framework types: `gen.PID`, `gen.Alias`, `gen.Ref`.

-**Nested types must be registered first** - If your type contains other custom types, register the inner types before the outer type:
+**Nested types** - If your type contains other custom types, the inner types must be registered before the outer type.
+Use `RegisterTypes` (batch) which resolves dependency order automatically:

 ```go
 type Address struct {